How to Celebrate MassKara Like a Local: Tips, Spots, and What to Wear

 Be Mindful of Your Belongings in Crowded Areas

-Popular spots like Lacson Street, Capitol Lagoon, SM City Bacolod, and Pope John Paul II Tower can get busy, especially during weekends and holidays.
+Popular spots, such as Lacson Street, Capitol Lagoon, SM City Bacolod, and Pope John Paul II Tower , can get busy, especially on weekends and holidays.
 Use anti-theft bags or wear backpacks in front when walking through busy areas.
 Don’t flash valuables like expensive phones, jewelry, or large amounts of cash.

 Use Legitimate Transportation